benludwig/benludwig.github.io/_work/the-rookery.md

     <h1>The Rookery</h1>
     </div>
     <div class="copy-right">
-    <p>The Rookery is one of the most historically significant buildings in Chicago and has been declared a landmark by the city.
-We launched a new marketing campaign and an updated website to promote newly renovated space.</p>
+    <p>The Rookery is one of the most historically significant buildings in Chicago and has been declared a landmark by the city.</p>
     <p>Bright typography is paired with images of the building’s interior which are rotated and inverted to form abstract patterns.
 The copy is a nod to the architect Daniel Burnham’s quote, &quot;Make no little plans.
 They have no magic to stir men's blood and probably will not themselves be realized.&quot;</p>
     </div>
   </div>